B0WEN-HU/Plugin-demo/README.md

 # Plugin-demo
-A demo of plugin structure
+This is a demo of plugin structure

 Execute the following command in the shell to run the program.
 ``` Shell